Are markets efficient?

 - Strong Form: all historical, public, and non-public information is Incorporated into an asset’s price.

-However, below are some instances when when each of the forms does not hold up.
+Below are some examples of situations where each form does not hold up.

 - Prices often have material and sustained moves when private information is publicized.